Cash Offer vs. Mortgage for a Seller: Which is Better?

 Negotiations

-Speaking of negotiations, sellers should prepare for discrepancies in the haggling process when dealing with all cash offers vs. financing.
+Speaking of negotiations, sellers should prepare for discrepancies in the haggling process when dealing with all cash offers vs. mortgage financing.

 Elements of the traditional mortgage sale process have the potential to alter the sale price.
 For instance:

-• If you experience an appraisal gap, you may have to reduce the sale price to proceed with a potential buyer’s loan approval process (this is known as an appraisal contingency).
+- If you experience an appraisal gap, you may have to reduce the sale price to proceed with a potential buyer’s loan approval process (this is known as an appraisal contingency).
 Mortgage lenders won’t budge for alternative negotiation tactics—if your appraisal comes in below the sales price, and the potential buyer doesn’t have the cash to cover the difference, you’ll either have to accept a lower offer or forfeit the sale.

-• Mortgage lenders sometimes allow sellers to reduce the asking price instead of meeting inspection contingencies, but this doesn’t happen often.
+- Mortgage lenders sometimes allow sellers to reduce the asking price instead of meeting inspection contingencies, but this doesn’t happen often.
 Inspection contingencies, like appraisal gaps, are nearly impossible to “negotiate away.”

-• If a potential buyer encounters difficulties insuring the property, a price reduction won’t change that fact.
+- If a potential buyer encounters difficulties insuring the property, a price reduction won’t change that fact.
 A property is either insurable or it’s not, and sellers don’t have the freedom to negotiate with insurance companies or lenders to return the closing odds to their favor.

 In cash offers, however, the choice to close is completely up to the home buyer.
 Negotiating a cash offer on a home with contingencies is more flexible and doable than with a mortgage.
 If a potential buyer discovers elements of the home that they’d like the seller to repair, a seller can change the sale price or offer to purchase a home warranty to meet a buyer halfway.

 Overall, sellers have more power to negotiate in their own best interests during cash real estate deals.
+Yet, being in the know of what questions to ask when selling a home can further help you navigate these negotiations and make informed decisions.

 Confidence in Closing